-A maximum of 300 hours will be accepted.
+Normally a maximum of 300 hours will be accepted.
 To determine how many transfer hours the school accepts is based on passing a practical and written test and what is allowed by state board.
-All esthetics transfer students must complete a minimum of 700 hours.
+In most cases, esthetics transfer students must complete a minimum of 700 hours to obtain the Paul Mitchell culture and educational program.